Argo (Russian spacecraft): Production

 MTKS plans to produce 4 Argo spacecraft for $136 million.
-This cost will include their manufacturing, autonomous testing of spacecraft and all work before launch, but not the launches.
+This cost will include their manufacturing, autonomous testing of spacecraft, and all the work before launch, but not the launches.

 RSC Energia and TsNIIMash, as well as several other companies, will be involved in the production.

 Flight Profile

-The cargo spacecraft will be launched on Soyuz-2.1b rocket, with future potential to launch on Soyuz-7 or Soyuz-5 rockets.
+The cargo spacecraft will be launched on the Soyuz-2.1b rocket, with the potential to launch on the Soyuz-7 or Soyuz-5 rockets in the future.

 It will carry up to 2000 kilograms of payload to the ISS, including (according to RBC source) no less than 500 kg of fuel.
 The RBC source also reported that the company plans to start servicing the ISS no later than 2025, with up to 3 launches per year.
 Flight time as part of an orbital crewed station - up to 300 days.
 The ship provides for the possibility of an autonomous flight up to 30 days for research, experimental development, performing applied tasks with the possibility of returning the customer's equipment and cargo to Earth.

 It will return 1000 kg of payload from the ISS.
-The descent is carried out by ballistic scheme with braking by landing engines which are switched on at a height of 250 m.
+The descent is carried out by a ballistic scheme with braking by landing engines which are switched on at a height of 250 m.
 Landing is carried out on a retractable shock-absorbing shield extended at a height of 100 m.

 One full mission with Soyuz-2.1b launch will reportedly cost $69 million.